 Availability by plan

-- On the Website Personal and Business plans, you can view traffic sources by visit.
+Website plans (Personal and Business) can see traffic sources by visit.

-- On the Commerce Basic and Advanced plans, you can review traffic sources by other KPIs, including revenue, orders, and conversion.
+Commerce plans (Basic and Advanced) can see traffic sources by other KPIs, including revenue, orders, and conversion.

 For Commerce-related KPIs like revenue and conversion, traffic sources are based on a visitor’s “last click,” or the exact link a visit came from before placing an order.
 This means that if a visitor came to your site from two different sources and made a purchase on the second visit, we’ll attribute their order to the second source.

 - In the Home Menu, click Analytics, and then click Traffic Sources.

 - Click the drop-down menus at the top of the panel to filter results by time, from January 2014 to today.

 - To identify mobile trends, you can also filter results by device type: Mobile, Tablet, Desktop, or Other.

 Click the tabs to filter results by different KPIs, including: